 In an emergency, designated college employees may use their professional judgment to release student record information and student location on campus.

-A student may seek to change or modify the information in his/her individual record(s) by providing the Registrar with the new information.
-The Registrar, within a reasonable time, will notify the student whether the records will be modified.
+A student may seek to change or modify the information in his/her individual record(s) by providing Enrollment Services with the new information.
+Enrollment Services within a reasonable time, will notify the student whether the records will be modified.
 The student must follow the Student Rights and Responsibilities procedures to resolve any dispute about student records.

 The victim of a crime may request results of a disciplinary proceeding by the college against the alleged perpetrator of any crime of violence.
 The Executive Dean of Student Development and Learning Resources, upon verification of identification, provides the alleged victim of any crime of violence the results of any disciplinary proceeding by the college against the alleged perpetrator of that crime with respect to that crime without disclosing any personally identifiable information from the student records of the alleged perpetrator.